fniessink/next-action/README.md

 all: True
 ```

+#### Precedence of options

-Command-line options override options in the configuration file.
+Options in the configuration file override the default options.
+Command-line options in turn override options in the configuration file.

+If you have a configuration file with default options that you occasionally want to ignore, you can skip reading the configuration file entirely with the `--no-config-file` option.

 ## Develop